A Room of One's Own: Adaptations and influence

 A Room of One's Own was adapted as a play by Patrick Garland that premiered in 1989 with Eileen Atkins; a television adaptation of that play was broadcast on PBS Masterpiece Theatre in 1991.

+The essay was the inspiration for the Hosking Houses Trust set up by Sarah Hosking (arts administrator) in order to provide a quiet space for women creatives in the village of Clifford Chambers in Warwickshire, England.

+The fanfiction archive Archive of Our Own was named after the essay.

 Patricia Lamkin's play Balancing the Moon (2011) was inspired by the essay.

+In 2014, artist Kabe Wilson produced a novella and artwork entitled Of One Woman Or So, created over five years by rearranging the words of A Room of One's Own.

 Cultural ventures have been named after A Room of One's Own.
 In 1975 the Wisconsin bookstore A Room of One's Own was founded by five women as a feminist bookstore.
 A literary journal launched in Vancouver, Canada in 1975 by the West Coast Feminist Literary Magazine Society, or the Growing Room Collective, was originally called Room of One's Own but changed to Room in 2007.
 Additionally, the Leather Archives and Museum, founded in 1991, had in 2016 an exhibit called A Room of Her Own, about which curator Alex Warner has written, "As I began work for the first exhibit installation of the Women's Leather History Project, I was excited that we were both literally and figuratively making room for Leatherwomen's history in the LA&M. It was out of this line of thinking that "A Room of Her Own" emerged, building on Virginia Woolf's 1929 feminist text that argues for women's need for space to think and create".

+Rebecca Vaughan of Dyad Productions presents A Room of One's Own as a 45-minute play (which she adapted from the original).
+It was presented on the July 28, 2026 sailing of the Queen Mary 2 (transatlantic eastbound).